 Great Lakes Adventist Academy (GLAA) operates on a fixed-rate plan.
-When a student enrolls, they will be buying an educational service, which will be based on the yearly cost per service as outlined below:
+When a student enrolls, they are choosing to purchase an educational service that is based on the yearly cost to provide that service.
+For a complete list of fees, please visit www.glaa.net,